‘Sing Sing’ Uncovers Humanity Behind Barred Walls

 “I found my freedom behind the wall,” Johnson said.
 “Freedom is not something that’s in front of you — freedom is in you.”

 The power of Maclin, Johnson and the rest of the RTA’s performances cannot be overstated.
-Reliving those vulnerable periods of time produces a film like no other — creating a firsthand view of insight.
+Reliving those vulnerable periods of time produces a film like no other.

-As the film’s co-writer and RTA’s actual acting coach, Buell summarized the therapeutic powers of the arts.
+As the film’s co-writer and RTA’s actual acting coach, Buell said the arts can be therapeutic.

-“Through theater, a person is handed the tools to rebuild themselves,” Buell said. “[They] become the person they were meant to be.”
+“Through theater, a person is handed the tools to rebuild themselves from within,” Buell said.
+“On their own, in their own way, to become the person they were meant to be.”

 Yet the film, like its cast, is more than the sum of its parts.
 “Sing Sing” is a testament to recovery triumphing over penalty.

-“Over 60 percent [of released inmates] are back in prison within three years, nationally,” Buell said.
+“Over 60 percent them are back in prison within three years, nationally,” Buell said about released inmates.
 “In our program — we are under three percent.”

 “Sing Sing,” rated R, is in theaters now.